 Pro Tips

-Spending a day in Sete Cidades is nice, but if you want to explore this beautiful region of São Miguel island, you might want to spend a night there.
+Spending a day in Sete Cidades is nice, but if you would like to explore this beautiful region of São Miguel island, you might want to spend a night there.
 Here are the best things to do around Lagoa das Sete Cidades.

 Visit the Town of Sete Cidades